 Information for each registered domain is located in the WHOIS databases maintained by Regional Internet Registries (RIR).
 The database maintains administrative and technical contact information about the site.
-The Whois database does not maintain information about the site itself.
+The Whois database does not maintain information about the site itself; it contains a list of authoritive nameservers...
 To find the IP address of a site one needs to query one of the nameservers associated with the site.